dempe/blog/resources/posts/how-i-built-this-site.md

 ## Using a Relational Database For a Static Site

-I have two entities — posts and tags.
-There is a many-to-many relationship between them.
-On my site, each tag has its own page that is dynamically generated with a list of all the posts associated with that tag, and for each post, there is a list of tags in the footer.
+When running my local Laravel server, I use SQLite to store two entities — posts and tags.

+There is a many-to-many relationship between these two entities.
+Each tag has its own page that is dynamically generated with a list of all the posts associated with that tag, and for each post, there is a list of tags in the footer.

-*This is actually pretty tricky to set up without a relational DB.
-With a relational DB, it's a piece of cake, and another reason I love my switch to PHP/Laravel.*
+This is actually pretty tricky to set up without a relational DB.
+With a relational DB, it's a piece of cake, and another reason I love my switch to PHP/Laravel.

-In a relational DB, many-to-many relationships are modeled with 3 tables[^2] — two for the two entities and a third to store the relationships between them.
+In a relational DB, many-to-many relationships are modeled with 3 tables[^3] — two for the two entities and a third to store the relationships between them.
 For example, say `slug` is the primary key for `posts` and `tag` (the tag name) is the primary key for the table `tags`.
 The third table, `post_tags` has two columns — `slug` and `tag` to indicate which posts are associated with which tags and which tags are associated with which posts.

 Here's what that looks like.